Great Wolf Resorts

-Great Wolf Resorts (formerly known as Great Wolf Lodge) is a chain of indoor water parks.
+Great Wolf Resorts, Inc. (formerly known as Great Wolf Lodge) is a chain of resort hotels and indoor water parks.
 The company owns and operates its family resorts under the Great Wolf Lodge brand.
 In addition to a water park, each resort features restaurants, arcades, spas, and children's activities.
 Great Wolf Resorts is headquartered in Chicago, Illinois.

 History

 Great Wolf Lodge began as a small indoor water park resort called Black Wolf Lodge which was founded in 1997 by brothers Jack and Andrew "Turk" Waterman, the original owners of Noah's Ark Water Park in Wisconsin Dells, Wisconsin.
-Black Wolf Lodge was purchased by The Great Lakes Companies Inc in 1999.
+Black Wolf Lodge was purchased by The Great Lakes Companies Inc. in 1999.
 In 2000, president and founder, Craig A. Stark, and the team changed the name to Great Wolf Lodge and the company headquarters were established in Madison, Wisconsin.
 In 2001, the company built a second location in Sandusky, Ohio, and named it Great Bear Lodge.
 When a third location opened in 2003, the decision was made to place all future parks under the Great Wolf Lodge banner.
 The name of the Ohio location was changed to Great Wolf Lodge in 2004.
-The chain has since added sixteen additional locations and has one under construction.
+The chain has since added nineteen additional locations and has one under construction.

-On May 1, 2012, Great Wolf announced they were adding a new amenity or attraction to each of their resorts in time for the summer season.
-In addition, they spent over $4 million renovating the company's first two locations – Wisconsin Dells and Sandusky.
+On May 1, 2012, Great Wolf Resorts announced it was adding a new amenity or attraction to each of the resorts in time for the summer season.
+In addition, the company spent more than $4 million renovating the company's first two locations – Wisconsin Dells and Sandusky.

-In April 2017, Great Wolf relocated their corporate headquarters to Chicago, Illinois.
+In April 2017, Great Wolf Resorts relocated its corporate headquarters to Chicago, Illinois.

 Apollo acquisition

 On March 13, 2012, Apollo Global Management announced an agreement to acquire the company for $703 million.
 Following the announcement, an investor group filed a complaint in Delaware Chancery Court stating that the deal, in which Apollo would pay $5 a share, undervalued the company.
 On April 12, 2012, KSL Capital Partners made an unsolicited offer of $6.25 a share, and Apollo followed suit raising its bid to $6.75 a share.
 KSL then raised its cash offer to $7 a share on April 8, 2012, beginning a rare public bidding war.
 After Apollo upped its offer again to $7.85 a share on April 20, 2012, KSL Capital Partners later announced it would not be making additional offers.
-The company's shares traded as low as $2.18 in October 2011, but they climbed above $5 following the announcement in March 2012 and reached a 52-week high of $7.50 during trading in April 2012.
+The company's shares traded as low as $2.18 in October 2011, but climbed above $5 following the announcement in March 2012 and reached a 52-week high of $7.50 during trading in April 2012.
+Following Apollo's leveraged buyout, Great Wolf's stock was delisted from NASDAQ after the close of market, May 4, 2012.
+It is no longer a publicly traded company.